Nerwyn/ha-nunjucks/README.md

 The vast majority of the [Home Assistant template extensions](https://www.home-assistant.io/docs/configuration/templating/#home-assistant-template-extensions) have been implemented into this package.
 If there are functions that you use that are not currently supported or don't behave exactly like their jinja2 versions, please make a feature request or try adding it to the project yourself and create a pull request.

 Template extensions can be functions, tests, filters, or constants.
 Functions are called inline like a regular programming function, such as `states()` or `floors()`.
 Filters are added to the end of a string using a pipe (`|`) character.
 Many filters are also available as functions.
-Tests are functions which return booleans and can be used in an if statement like `if foo has_value`.
+Tests are functions which return booleans and can be used in an if statement like `if foo has_value`, not to be confused with functions with is in their names that also return booleans and used in if statements like `if is_state`.
 Contants are static values, and are just called as is like `{{ True }}` or `{{ pi }}`.

 ### Python Constants